SystemsCyber/Software-Defined-Truck/Doc/Documentation.md

-class "Smart Sensor Simulator 3" as SSSF class Controller class HTTPClient note right of HTTPClient: I'm not sure if we want to include\nthis but this is the module both of\nthem use to communicate with the\nserver. class CANNode{
+class "Smart Sensor Simulator 3" as SSSF class Controller class HTTPClient class CANNode{
     OverlayIP: some local multicast IP
 }
 class SensorNode{
     OverlayIP: some local multicast IP
 }
-note right of SensorNode: I tried to separate sensorNode from\nthe CANNode (Like in the original\ndiagram) but the code became\nredundent since the Sensor Node/Layer\n relies on the CANNode to provide the\nbasic functionality.
 CANNode <|-d- SensorNode
 CANNode <|-d- HTTPClient
 HTTPClient <|-d- Controller